If a tornado strikes, where will you take shelter?

 Once a shelter in place is called, immediately go inside, bring your children and animals, and close and lock all doors and windows.

-Generally, you should choose a room in your home with as few windows and doors as possible.
+Choose a room in your home with as few windows and doors as possible.
 For a tornado, choose a basement or an interior room on the lowest level away from corners, windows, doors, and outside walls.

-Listen to NOAA Weather Radio or to commercial radio or television newscasts for the latest information.
+Listen to NOAA Weather Radio, commercial radio, or television newscasts for the latest information.
 In any emergency, always listen to the instructions given by local emergency management officials.

-For current updates, visit WRAL-TV.
+For current weather updates, visit WRAL-TV.